jamesturk/spatula/docs/scraper-input.md

 ## Defining `input_type`

-It is common to have the final data object dependent upon input data in some way.

 *spatula* provides a way to make the dependency on `self.input` more explicit, and restore our ability to test as a bonus side effect.

 Let's add a new data model that just includes the fields we're getting from the `EmployeeList` page: